corvus-migratorius/ansible-postgresql-docker/README.md

-template
+ansible-postgres-docker
 =========

-Template for Ansible role monorepos
+Ansible role deploying a PostgreSQL server in a Docker container.

 Requirements
 ------------